Pinyin Zhou logo Pinyin Joe's

 Click one of the download links at the top of this page, and copy/extract the file to your PC.

-If you need further help creating or saving a macro, the Help files in Word and Excel have all the information you need.
-Just enter "macro" in the Help index and drill down to info on creating a macro "from scratch".
-Excel can be especially difficult about security: you must enable macros, and in some versions of Excel you must save your final spreadsheet as a macro-enabled file.
-See also the Troubleshooting section of the pinyin macro FAQ page.
+The MS Office Help files on this topic are actually are pretty good.
+Open Help, enter "macro" in the Help index, and drill down to info on creating a macro "from scratch".
+(Note that Excel can be especially difficult about security: you must enable macros, and in recent versions of Excel you must save your final spreadsheet as a macro-enabled file.)

 Ruby Text